jbloom/mutpath/examples/influenza_NP_1918_Descended/README.rst

    :alt: handannotated_maxcladecredibility.jpg
    :width: 85%

    Maximum clade credibility tree of NPs descended from 1918 virus.
-The swine trajectory is in blue, the human H1N1 in green, and the human H3N2 in red.
+The swine trajectory is in green and the human H3N2 in red.

 .. _`mapmuts`: https://github.com/jbloom/mapmuts